-COPD: protecting yourself from colds, watching your weight and taking yoga classes
+COPD: protecting yourself from colds, watching your weight and yoga

 @QUince, a member of COPD community on Carenity tells us about how doing yoga helped her improve her lung function.